FAQs for domestic consumers and landlords

 After the works are complete, the installer should ask you to sign a ‘Post Installation Customer and Installer Declaration’ form.
 It is important that you only sign this once works are complete and you are satisfied with the works.
 You should retain a copy of this document.

 For individual measures, we also recommend you retain the documents below, as applicable.

 ECO ‘appropriate guarantees’

 - Insulation measures (such as solid wall insulation or cavity wall, including party cavity wall insulation, room-in-roof insulation and underfloor insulation), must be accompanied by an appropriate guarantee.
-Details of which can be find in paragraph 5.52 of the ECO3 Guidance Delivery.
+Details of which can be find in paragraph in the ECO4 Guidance Delivery.
 An appropriate guarantee must last for at least 25 years.
 Government has decided that for ECO4 all guarantee requirements will be mandated by TrustMark.
 More information can be found here.